-1.3 Weighted Average Credit Quality: Rating of the securities and the counterparties, where available, will be used to form an objective opinion as to credit quality.
+Weighted Average ratings of individual securities in portfolio 2.3 Weighted Average Credit Quality: Rating of the securities and the counterparties, where available, will be used to form an objective opinion as to credit quality.
 For securities or investment segments, where ratings are not available, PACRA will form its own opinion as to the credit risk involved.
 Moreover, whenever there would be a difference of opinion with reference to the assigned rating, the view of PACRA shall prevail.
 The overall opinion as to the credit quality of the underlying portfolio will be based on the weighted average rating of individual securities in the portfolio.
 Meanwhile, higher rating on issuers and obligations on the fund's holdings will generally mean that the probability of default and transition to lower rating is less-frequent than lower-rated issuers and obligations.
-Herein, both the individual rating and the weighted average rating would

-• Weighted Average Maturity: Sensitivity of portfolio with time horizon be the yardstick to follow.
+Herein, both the individual rating and the weighted average rating would be the yardstick to follow.
 PACRA believes that an individual scrip is critically proportionate to its bearing on the cumulative credit quality of the portfolio.
 Table 1 elaborates PACRA's view as to the computation of weighted average credit quality of the fund.